gitpeblo/earthquake_CNN/docs/model.rst

    Training and validation loss over epochs, illustrating the model's convergence.

-Notice that training is performed on all bays extracted from all points of view, allowing the model to learn how to reproduce diverse stress patterns conditioned on the input vector.
+Training is performed on all bays extracted from all points of view.
+Because the viewpoint (POV) is included in the conditioning vector, the model can directly learn to reproduce diverse stress patterns specific to each perspective.

 .. figure:: _static/model/early_prediction.png
    :width: 80%